tlf30/sdk/readme.md

 Building the SDK is an easy process basically, but it depends on what kind of distribution you want to build.
 You also have to know that the build process changes from time to time, so have a look at the `.travis.yml` file, or related, you will see how we build our releases then.

 __Note:__ Currently, the SDK has to build the engine on it's own, because not all needed dependencies are in mavenCentral/jCenter.
-Thus you have to call `build_engine.sh` first on a Linux System, Inside your Windows-Git-Shell or you can manually checkout the [jMonkeyEngine](https://github.com/jMonkeyEngine/jmonkeyengine) repository and then invoke `gradlew.bat install`.
+Thus you have to call `build_engine.sh` first on a Linux System, Inside your Windows-Git-Shell or you can manually checkout the [jMonkeyEngine](https://github.com/jMonkeyEngine/jmonkeyengine) repository and then invoke `gradlew.bat -PbuildJavaDoc=true install`.
 This will add _all_ jMonkeyEngine Libraries into your local maven "server".

 Technically the gradle task `buildSdk` is the main task which builds the sdk (Invoking `./gradlew buildSdk` or `gradlew.bat buildSdk` on Windows).